tcrafton/AttendanceCheck/README.md

 # Attendance Check

-AngularJS project created in Visual Studio 2013 that shows three ways of displaying individual attendance (can be used for vacation days, sick days, etc.).
+AngularJS project created in Visual Studio 2013 that shows three ways of displaying individual attendance (can be used for tracking vacation days, sick days, etc.).
 This project is currenlty setup to show a calendar view, an individual attendance sheet view, and an overview that displays overall taken/scheduled attendance.